csesoc/discord-bot/README.md

     -   `DISCORD_TOKEN` with the token of the bot
     -   `APP_ID` with the ID of the bot application
 -   Install dependencies with `npm install`
--   Register slash commands with `node deploy-commands.js`
+-   Register slash commands with `node deploy-commands.js` or `npm run de`
 -   Start the bot with `node index.js`

+## Running the bot with Nodemon

+-   Nodemon has been installed, this addition allows for continuous integration with and hot reloads the bot upon saving.
+-   Run the bot with Nodemon using npm run server